-- 41 § Prohibition of marketing of prescription-only medicines.
-The marketing of prescription-only medicines to consumers is prohibited.
-This prohibition also applies to the co-operation with the patient organisations. - 42 § Agreement on support provided.
-A written agreement between the pharmaceutical company and patient organisation must be made on the financial support or any other significant sponsorship, direct or indirect.
 The agreement must specify the amount of the funding provided or describe the other type of support, indicating the purpose of the sponsorship.
 The pharmaceutical company must have a clear procedure for the approval of such agreements.

 The agreements with the patient organisations are covered in more detail by Article 15.
+The pharmaceutical companies must also pay attention to Articles 124-130 on the obligation to publish their economic liaisons.